jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 inetnum objects (per [@!RFC9092]), clients who find a geofeed link object within an IP network object MUST ignore geofeed data from that link that is outside the IP network object's address range.

+[@!RFC8805, section 3.2] recommends that consumers of geofeed data verify that the publisher of the data is authoritative for the relevant resources.
+The RDAP bootstrap process ([@!RFC9224]) helps clients with this recommendation, since a client following that process will be directed to the RDAP server that is able to make authoritative statements about the disposition of the relevant resources.

 # Privacy Considerations